Married at First Sight (American TV series): Season 5

 Ashley Petta and Anthony D'Amico are now a family of four.
 They announced they were expecting their first child in August 2018.
 They welcomed their first child, daughter Mila Rose, in January 2019.
 In July 2020, they announced they were expecting their second child, which was later revealed to be another girl.
 In February 2021, their second daughter, Vaeda Marie, was born.

-As of October 2021, Cody is in a relationship.
-Danielle is still single.

 As of October 2021, Nate is in a relationship, and has his own business.
 Sheila is married.

 Season 6

 The sixth season was renewed by Lifetime, and premiered on January 2, 2018, and featured couples in Boston.
-Relationship expert Dr. Jessica Griffin joined the show as a specialist, replacing Rachel DeAlto, who left after Season 5.
+Relationship expert Jessica Griffin joined the show as a specialist, replacing Rachel DeAlto, who left after Season 5.
 The couples were: